lymeo/lyflow/README.md

 ![integration](https://raw.githubusercontent.com/lymeo/lyflow/master/integration.png)

 3. **release branches**, named ```release/[release name]``` are branches used to package features into a release and prepare them for the release.
 This branch stems from the **develop branch** into which it is squashed back when finished.
-This release branch is deleted after being merged.
+This release branch is deleted after being merged but only after merging it into the **unstable branch** to avoid later conflicts.

 ![release](https://raw.githubusercontent.com/lymeo/lyflow/master/release.png)